shovalg/coralogix_app/README.md

 In file alb.tf we create Application Load Balancer with target groups, security group and listener.

-## Note
+## Notes
-If you decide not to use the wrapper file you will need to execute the following commands:
+1. If you decide not to use the wrapper file you will need to execute the following commands:
-1. terraform init
+    * terraform init
-2. terraform plan (optional)
+    * terraform plan (optional)
-3. terraform apply -auto-approve
+    * terraform apply -auto-approve
+2. If dns record of the ALB failed to appear in the terminal, copy the record from your aws account.